Gratheon/web-app/README.md

 ### Developing with local backend

 - Change src/components/uri.ts and set `USE_PROD_BACKEND_FOR_DEV` to false
-- Spin up the backend. locally, you can use `make dev` in the root of the projects.
-Follow https://gratheon.notion.site/Onboarding-91481a8152cf4d1685770ec2a7cc7c94 for more details
+- Spin up the backend. locally, you can use `make dev` in the root of the projects
 - You will need to change configuration (in `config` folder) in all of the microservices (see the architecture)

 ### URLs